 Helpful Tip: Be cautious and watch out for the munchies when drinking alcohol!
 Don’t break your keto diet and give in to those carb cravings!

-So after looking at a tremendously long list of foods that you should and shouldn’t eat on the ketogenic diet, you may be interested in some fun, delicious recipes to get you started.
+So after looking at a tremendously long list of keto diet foods, you may be interested in some fun, delicious recipes to get you started.
 Luckily we have some easy keto friendly recipes just for you!
 We’ve listed the total carbohydrates and total fat for your convenience!

 For lots more keto recipes and more information on the keto diet, go to furtherfood.com.